Seminar Programme ICEF Secondary Education

 In this panel discussion, we look at what safeguarding means in the context of secondary education; we detail some of the codes of practice that have been introduced; and we provide an overview of how safeguarding may be embedded into the recruitment process to ensure that the sector continues to offer a safe, sustainable experience for international students.

-Navigating the UK immigration system: Important immigration updates
+Navigating the global immigration systems: Important immigration updates

 Thought Leadership Presentation